‘Sex And The City’ Reportedly Headed Back To TV For ‘Limited Reboot’ Without Kim Cattrall

 On social media, some fans admitted they can’t imagine Sex and the City without Cattrall’s promiscuous Samantha character.

-“So just The City then,” one fan joked.
+“So just The City then,” one fan joked on Twitter.

-“How does one even do a Samantha-less SATC reboot,” another wanted to know.
+“How does one even do a Samantha-less SATC reboot,” another user tweeted.

-“Omg no!” another viewer wrote.
+“Omg no!” a third viewer tweeted.
 “I love #SexandtheCity.
 It is by far one of the best shows of all time.
 The writing, the cast, the fashion.
 There were so many perfect elements.
 It’s ok not to reboot EVERYTHING.
 Some shows are for the time they existed.
 There is no #SATC without Samantha aka Kim Cattrall!”